sebivenlo/esd-2024-elasticsearch/notes.md

 Elasticsearch is used for a wide and growing range of use cases.
 Here are a few examples:

 ## Content Search Engine
-Elasticsearch doesn't use concepts as primary keys or relations, since it is a schema-free/less JSON data storage.
-You might have noticed, I haven't used word database anywhere.
+Elasticsearch doesn't use concepts as primary keys or relations, since it is a schema-free/less NoSQL JSON data storage.
+You might have noticed, I haven't used word dat abase anywhere.
 It also isn't ACID complaint, especially with multi-document transactions.

 Full-text search: Build a fast, relevant full-text search solution using inverted indexes, tokenization, and text analysis.
 (We're gonna explain those, don't worry!)
 Vector storage: Store and search vectorized data, and create vector embeddings with built-in and third-party natural language processing (NLP) models.